A link to reset your password has been sent to your email

 Didn't receive an email?
 Resend

 Caballo Blanco Horse Riding & Trekking Centre invites you to join this unique horse riding holiday in the heart of Andalusia, Spain.
-In this holiday, you will experience horse riding trips through the Alpujara hills and Sierra Nevada mountains, enjoy the magnificent natural sceneries, and stay, and stay in beautiful accommodation in remote and peaceful locations like no other.
-Live your dream to ride along the incredible surroundings on a horseback here!
+In this holiday, you will experience horse riding trips through the Alpujarra hills and Sierra Nevada mountains, enjoy the magnificent natural scenery, and stay in beautiful accommodation in remote and peaceful locations like no other.
+Live your dream to ride in the incredible surroundings on horseback here.

-You will follow old Moorish mule paths and valleys where the horse, mule, or oxen still to this day, pull the plow to harvest the Earth’s crops.
-This short break is more than just a horse riding holiday but a chance to discover the remarkable Andalusian scenery and to witness the culture where even today, the tradition remains very much part of everyday life.
+You will follow old Moorish mule paths and valleys where the horse, mule, or oxen still to this day, pull the plough to harvest crops.
+This is more than just a horse riding holiday but a chance to discover the remarkable Andalusian scenery and to witness the culture where tradition remains very much part of everyday life.

-You may check-in any time after 2 p.m. on the day you choose to arrive.
-You can relax by the pool during the afternoon or visit the local village to explore afterward.
+You may check-in any time after 2 pm on the day you choose to arrive.
+You can relax by the pool during the afternoon or visit the local village to explore.
 Later, an arrival dinner of Andalusian cuisine and wine will be served in the evening.

 Today you will head north following the Poqueria valley with the picturesque town of Capilera to your east.
 This is one of the highest towns in Spain.
-You will trek towards Mulhacen which has the loftiest and most majestic peak on the mainland.
+You will trek towards Mulhacén, which has the highest majestic peak on the mainland.
 With the snowy backdrop, this valley is truly stunning.

-Today, there will be plenty of chance for canters as you trek northwest along mountain logging tracks with a stop for a picnic lunch high the hillside.
-After lunch, you will reach the Mirador de Canar viewpoint before passing down the Prado de las Liebres (meadow of the hares) to the ranch below.
+Today, there will be plenty of cantering opportunities as you trek northwest along mountain logging tracks with a stop for a picnic lunch, high on the hillside.
+After lunch, you will reach the Mirador de Canar viewpoint before passing down the Prado de las Liebres (Meadow of the Hares) to the ranch below.
 There will be time for relaxation and a dip in the pool before dinner.

-Down through the hippie village of Beneficio, on to Orgiva for a stroll around the town shops and the local market (if it's a market day).
-The market offers a wide range of local produce and artisan products as well as clothes, shoes, and tourist souvenirs.
-Orgiva is the largest town in Las Alpujarras.
-After the market, you will take part in a fast valley ride with a picnic on the hillside overlooking mount Lugar and the impressive mountains of the Sierra de la Contraviesa
+You'll ride through the hippy village of Beneficio, onto Órgiva for a stroll around the town shops and the local market (if it's a market day).
+The market offers a wide range of local produce and artisan products as well as clothes, shoes, and tourist souvenirs. Órgiva is the largest town in Las Alpujarras.
+After the market, you will take part in a fast valley ride with a picnic on the hillside overlooking Mount Lújar and the impressive mountains of the Sierra de la Contraviesa

-This is a lovely long trail ride as you head up cobbled mule paths through an ancient chestnut forest to the waterfalls of the Rio de Lanjaron.
-High into the mountains following the river gorge towards the snowline with stunning views of the mountains as you sit under an aged chestnut tree or walnut tree to enjoy a relaxing picnic.
+This is a lovely long trail ride as you head up cobbled mule paths through an ancient chestnut forest to the waterfalls of the Rio de Lanjarón.
+High into the mountains, following the river gorge towards the snowline with stunning views of the mountains as you sit under an aged chestnut or walnut tree to enjoy a relaxing picnic.
 After lunch, you will follow the old Moorish water channels, before heading down to the ranch.

-Please note that this is only a rough guide to your itinerary as it could change upon your arrival depending on the ability and stamina of your riding group.
+Please note that this is only a rough guide to your itinerary as it could change upon arrival, depending on the weather, as well as the ability and stamina of your riding group.

 Please note that although the riding school has a wide range of horses to choose to ride, the horses on the working holiday, unfortunately, cannot take riders over 15 stone (95 kilograms).
 Moreover, the type of tack that is used is mainly English tack, although Caballo Blanco Horse Riding & Trekking Centre does have some Western saddles.